 If you are the only child, you just need some time to muse things over and have that internal dialogue with yourself.

-Before you do anything with the property, you will need to sort out everything within its confines.
+So as just stated, basically before you do anything with the property you will need to sort out everything within its confines.
 There may be stuff that other members of the family want but weren’t mentioned in the document, so you need to figure out a way to parcel out these things.

 Keep, or Sell?